 Fully litter trained kitten

-Completely weaned onto dry and wet foods already
+Completely and naturally weaned onto dry and wet foods

 Kitten raised with our two kitten nanny dogs